w7-mgfcode/warehouse-management-system/TASK.md

 ## Discovered during work
 - Consider tightening CI later (make `mypy` blocking once the codebase is type-clean).
 - Confirm exact branch protection required-check name in GitHub UI and set it to `CI / backend (lint/type/test)`.
-- Phase 3 tests need to be written to verify FEFO algorithm and movement tracking.